How to Write a Viral Blog Post: A Quick Guide to Attract Maximum Eyeballs for Your Content

 4. Make your blog posts unique and original.

-For instance, the post, “How to Crack a Wi-Fi Network’s WEP Password with Backtrack” is one such viral posts with 4.8 million shares on social media.
+For instance, the post, “How to Crack a Wi-Fi Network’s WEP Password with Backtrack” is one such viral posts that garnered 4.8 million shares on social media.
 Perhaps this blog post went viral because it talked about an uncommon phenomenon.
 Not many people write about hacking.

 Even if you wish to talk about some of the more common topics, make sure to present the content in a way that it builds curiosity and eagerness among your readers.
 This way, people will want to read the entire post from the beginning to the end.